JuanOlaya/OOP/README.md

 This repository is associated with the courses Object-Oriented Programming (OOP) and Computer Graphics taught in the university [School of Arts and Letters](https://artesyletras.com.co/ingenieria-de-las-artes-digitales/) (Bogotá) by Juan Olaya since the semester 2016.2 to the present.

-For this course we use [Processing](https://processing.org/) and his JavaScript version [P5js](https://p5js.org/).
+For this course we use the Java library [Processing](https://processing.org/) and his JavaScript version [P5js](https://p5js.org/).
 The following are the components required for the course.

 ## Table of contents
 - Class Car (One Instance - Move right Method)